What We Learned From the First Photos of Game of Thrones Season 7

 Thanks to her savvy “blow everyone else up with wildfire” strategy, Cersei is now queen on the Iron Throne.
 From the looks of this photo, Jamie is still her right-hand man, though he may have more than a few reservations about that job title.

 Lyanna Mormont is back!
 Everyone loves Lyanna Mormont!
-Check out Littlefinger in the back, though: Either this is the exact same scene from the season 6 finale continued, or Littlefinger really likes to hang out in the shadows being weird.
+Check out Littlefinger in the background, though: Either this is the exact same scene from the season-six finale continued, or Littlefinger really likes to hang out in the shadows being weird.
 (Neither would surprise me.)

 Davos Seaworth, here to give warmly gruff advice to aspiring monarchs until the end of time.